Charge-dependent azimuthal correlations from AuAu to UU collisions: Summary and Discussions

 To do that, we have first systematically studied the electromagnetic fields generated in the RHIC UU collisions at $\sqrt{s}=193\, \rm GeV$, incorporating initial state fluctuations on events-by-event basis.
 The fluctuations of the proton position in nucleus cause the fluctuations in the electromagnetic fields, which on one hand cause sizable electromagnetic field even for some very central events while on the other hand suppress the correlation between the $\bB$-field orientation and the matter geometry (characterized by event-wise participant plane).
 We have quantified the ``projected field strength'' $\lan(e\bB)^2\cos[2(\psi_\bB-\psi_2)]\ran$ (in \fig{fig_b2cos}) which control the $\bB$-field induced effects such as the CME.

-We have then used these results to study the recent charge-dependent azimuthal correlation measurements by STAR collaboration for UU collisions at $\sqrt{193} \, \rm GeV$.
-Taking the experimental data for charge-dependent azimuthal correlations from AuAu collisions, we have developed a two-component decomposition (see \eq{gab} and \eq{dab}) based on two types of identified sources ($v_2$-related and CME like) that could contribute to the measured correlations.
-We have further extrapolated each component to UU system with reasonable assumptions and compared the resulting correlations with data from UU collisions. and compare them with recent STAR measurements.
+We have then used these results to study the recent charge-dependent azimuthal correlation measurements by STAR collaboration for UU collisions at $\sqrt{s}=193 \, \rm GeV$.
+Taking the experimental data for charge-dependent azimuthal correlations from AuAu collisions, we have developed a two-component decomposition (see \eq{gab} and \eq{dab}) based on two types of identified sources ($v_2$-related and possible CME like) that could contribute to the measured correlations.
+We have further extrapolated each component to UU system with reasonable assumptions and compared the resulting correlations with data from recent STAR measurements.
 Based on such analysis we discuss the viability for explaining the data with a combination of the CME-induced and flow-induced contributions.
-The extrapolation results have demonstrated similar trend and order-of-magnitude agreement with data while still bearing quantitative discrepancy.
-From these studies it may be concluded that the suggested two-component scenario with $v_2$-related and CME-like contributions may be a viable explanation of the measured charge-dependent azimuthal correlations, but also calls for more careful modelings and more detailed experimental information.
+The extrapolation results have demonstrated similar trend and order-of-magnitude agreement with data while still bearing quantitative discrepancy in the low multiplicity region.
+We have investigated the uncertainties in the two-component decomposition by varying the factor $\k$ as in the STAR analysis.
+From these studies it may be concluded that the suggested two-component scenario with $v_2$-related and possible CME-like contributions may be a viable explanation of the measured charge-dependent azimuthal correlations, but also calls for more careful modelings and more detailed experimental information.